emmadoughty/CholeraSeq/docs/global_core_alignment.md

 We intend to keep this core alignment updated on a quarterly (or annual ) and are actively looking for funding for long term sustenance.

-However, we also want to highlight that it is very straightforward to create custom alignment using the CholeraSeq pipeline.
+However, we also want to highlight that it is quite straightforward to create custom alignment using the CholeraSeq pipeline.

 Essentially, you'd need to